FlorianJacta/OVH_Tutorial/ReadMe.md

 # Deploying a Taipy app on OVH

-To deploy your Taipy app, combine Docker Hub and AI Deploy from OVH.
+To deploy your Taipy app, you only need Docker Hub and AI Deploy from OVH.
 This process will allow you to make your app accessible within minutes.
 With Docker Hub, you can store and manage your app's docker, while OVH provides a secure and reliable hosting environment.

 In this article, we'll take you through deploying a Taipy app on OVH using Docker Hub.